rock3tsprocket/pc-flipper-windows-script/README.md

 This script makes Windows setup easier by automating annoying tasks like installing apps and drivers.
 Examples of what it can do:
-- Detect your GPU and install the correct graphics drivers for your system
+- Ask you for your GPU and install its drivers.
 - Identify your motherboard and CPU to install the appropriate chipset drivers
 - Open your motherboard's support page for downloading additional drivers
 - Install popular apps (like Firefox, Chrome, Steam, 7-Zip, VLC Media Player, and many more)